wluyima/maven-manager-plugin/README.md

 ###Running the plugin
+* Build a new version of the standalone from the code in the [managerplugin](https://github.com/openmrs/openmrs-standalone/tree/managerplugin) branch
+* Extract the generated zip file of the standalone to some location, this is the location(path) you will pass in when running the plugin
 * Run the command below from the root of your maven project
-* Create a new version of the standalone by building from the code in the [managerplugin](https://github.com/openmrs/openmrs-standalone/tree/managerplugin) branch

   ```
   mvn manager:run -DpathToStandalone=/myPathToTheStandalone